mlr-archive/old-website/about.md

 permalink: /about/
 ---

-This blog is the home for some *R* developers, Staticians and data scientists.
+This blog is the home for some *R* developers, statisticians and data scientists.
 We try to post neat stuff we learned, we want to promote on an irregular basis.

 ### Contributors